 On January 20, 2017, the Delaware River Turnpike Bridge between New Jersey and Pennsylvania, which permits traffic on the Authority's Pearl Harbor Memorial Turnpike Extension to connect with the Pennsylvania Turnpike, was fully closed for emergency repairs when workers discovered a crack in one of the structural support members of the bridge.
 The bridge is jointly owned and maintained by the Authority and the Pennsylvania Turnpike Commission ("PTC") and all costs of operation, maintenance and repair of the bridge are shared equally by the Authority and the PTC.
 After the completion of certain repairs and extensive examination and testing of the bridge over several weeks by the Authority, the PTC and the Federal Highway Administration and their respective experts and consultants, the bridge was fully reopened to traffic on March 9, 2017.
+Although further minor repairs will be performed on the bridge in the coming months, it is anticipated that the bridge will remain open while such future repairs are being made.
 The Authority estimates that its 50% share of the costs of the repair, examination and testing of the bridge will be approximately \$8,000,000, which will be paid by the Authority from available moneys currently on hand in the Maintenance Reserve Fund.
-The Authority's Traffic Engineer has projected that the closure of the bridge resulted in the Authority incurring a loss of toll revenue on the Turnpike during the period between January 20, 2017 and March 12, 2017 of approximately \$8,000,000, which has been included in the projections of the Authority's Turnpike toll revenues for calendar year 2017 included in the 2017 Draw Down Letter of the Traffic Engineer.
-See "THE AUTHORITY - Summary of Projected Operations by the Traffic Engineer" herein and APPENDIX B - "2017 DRAW DOWN LETTER, 2015 DRAW DOWN LETTER AND REPORT OF TRAFFIC ENGINEER" hereto.
+The Authority's Traffic Engineer has projected that the closure of the bridge resulted in the Authority incurring a loss of toll revenue on the Turnpike during the period between January 20, 2017 and March 12, 2017 of approximately \$8,000,000, which has been included in the projections of the Authority's Turnpike toll revenues for calendar year 2017 included in the 2017 Drawn Down Letter of the Traffic Engineer.
+See "THE AUTHORITY - Summary of Projected Operations by the Traffic Engineer" herein and APPENDIX B - "2017 DRAW DOWN LETTER.
+2015 DRAW DOWN LETTER AND REPORT OF TRAFFIC ENGINEER" hereto.